Progression Guide for Crystal of Atlan

 The recommended order is:

-Weapon > Talisman/Seal > Helmet/Boots > Everything else This prioritization
+Weapon > Talisman/Seal > Helmet/Gloves/Boots > Everything else This prioritization

 is due to Defense Shred being a key stat for increasing DPS, especially